GlassBricks/typed-factorio/definitions/README.md

 ## Type features

-Typed-factorio has nearly 100% complete types for the runtime stage.
+Typed-factorio has 100% complete types for the runtime stage.
 Description-only concepts and some not documented types are filled in manually.

-The only incomplete type is `BlueprintControlBehavior`, which isn't documented anywhere.

 ### Lua features